wusai2333/trib/doc/lab1.md

   with arbitrary physical time differences, so it is not wise to generate the logical *clock* from the physical *time*.
 - **Not handling old tribbles**.
-Note that only the most recent 100 tribbles of a user matters.
+Note that only the most recent 100 tribbles of a user matter.
 Not handling old tribbles might lead to worse and worse performance over time and eventually break the performance promise.